MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Queue Trim Job

-Follow the PowerShell examples below to start deleting old file versions.
+Follow the PowerShell examples to start deleting old file versions.
 Make sure you're a site administrator.

 **Example 1.
 Queue trim job to delete versions on all libraries on a Site.**